kygoffe/covid-simr/README.md

 # covid19_capacity_related_deaths_projection
-simple script to generate a projection of deaths arising from insufficent hospital capacity for a given trajectory of covid19 cases requiring hospitalisation
+simple script to generate a projection of deaths arising from insufficent acute/ICU capacity for a given trajectory of covid19 cases requiring hospitalisation, and to model the effect of various user-defined mitigating scenarios

 ### author:   BNSSG Modelling and Analytics